martinkearn/Bot-Guided-Search/README.md

 ### Search flow with all mandatory categories in initial utterance

 This flow is for when the user asks something that is not answerable by QNAMaker but have provided all mandatory categories in the initial question.

+Trigger this flow by asking "I want a Surface Pro 6 with 16gb Memory"

 ### Search flow drilling into mandatory categories